 We experience physical and emotional responses to daily challenges and demands that, when accumulated, may leave us feeling overwhelmed.
 Keep in mind that not all stress is "bad"—healthy levels of tension can bring excitement, exhilaration, and action to our lives in many forms, like falling in love, taking an exam, or performing in an event.
 On the other hand, stress that accumulates beyond our ability to cope effectively can cause a number of physical and emotional symptoms.

 Through the practice of new behaviors, we may be able to incorporate new habits into our day to day that will help us manage stress levels.
-See below for evidence-supported tips to calm your mind and relax your body.
+See below for some evidence-supported tips to calm your mind and relax your body.

 Be creative: Break out a coloring book and crayons, start that DIY project, or spend some time writing (or reading) for fun.
-Research suggests bouts of creative energy ease tension and create a positive calming effect.
+Research suggests that bouts of creative energy ease tension and create a positive calming effect.

 Build Your Toolbox